egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 # Conclusion

-By signing your host and user keys, you can create a more flexible system for user and server validation.
-This allows you to set up one centralized authority for your entire infrastructure, in order to validate your servers to your user, and your users to your servers.
+By signing your host and user keys, you create a more flexible system for user and server validation: allows you to set up one centralized authority for your entire infrastructure, your servers validate your user, and your users to your servers.

-While perhaps not the most powerful way of creating centralized authentication, it is easy to set up and leverages existing tools without requiring a lot of time and configuration.
+While perhaps not the most powerful way of creating centralized authentication, it remains easy to set up and leverages existing tools without requiring a lot of time and configuration.
 It also has the advantage of not requiring the CA server to be online to check the certificates.

 Verifying SSH Certificate Key